Official Nintendo Magazine: Scoring system

 The highest rated games ever were The Legend of Zelda: Ocarina of Time 3D tied with The Legend of Zelda: Skyward Sword, which both possessed a 98% rating, given in the July 2011 issue and June 2010 issue respectively.
 Super Mario Galaxy, Super Mario Galaxy 2 and The Legend of Zelda: Twilight Princess were all given ratings of 97%.
 The lowest rated games were the DSiWare games Discolight and Flashlight, which were given scores of 2% and 3% respectively.

 Forums

 The ONM UK forums were created in 2006.
 ONM AU/NZ does not have a forum.

-In 2011, they were updated along with the magazine to make a cleaner, easier to use website.
+In 2011, they were updated along with the magazine to make a cleaner, easier-to-use website.

 The forums closed 11 November 2014.
-The Moderating team set up a forum to replace this, called Super Online Nintendo Messageboards (S ONM, also Super-ONM but the abbreviation was changed to dodge infringements of any trademark registered for the former magazine).
+The Moderating team set up a forum to replace this, called Super Online Nintendo Messageboards.
+(It was abbreviated as either S ONM or Super-ONM.
+However, the abbreviation was changed to dodge infringements of any trademark registered for the former magazine).